pineplace/klack/README.md

 ## About

-Chrome extension to record quick videos of your screen and camera
+Chrome extension for recording quick videos of your screen and camera

 > [!IMPORTANT]
 > The project is in active development, it still has many bugs and problems